 Below is a list of frequently asked questions.
 If you can’t find what you are looking for here, please contact our Admissions Team directly.

 On receipt of your application, we will send you an email with your username and password.
 If you forget your password, you can request a new password on the Applicant Portal Login page.
 Alternatively, you can contact our Admissions Team on 01252 416110 or email firstname.lastname@example.org (UK applicants) or email@example.com (EU and International applicants).

-You can defer your offer up to two academic years.
-If you need to defer your offer of a place to another academic year, you should email firstname.lastname@example.org (UK applicants) or email@example.com (EU or International applicants) specifying your reason for deferral.
+You can defer your offer for one academic year.
+If you need to defer your offer of a place, you should email firstname.lastname@example.org (UK applicants) or email@example.com (EU or International applicants) specifying your reason for deferral.